 There's no evidence of that in the discussion.

-They the transcript shows no demands, no conditions were stated or otherwise discussed.
+The transcript shows no demands, no conditions were stated or otherwise discussed.

 They wrote Ukraine to investigate Trump.

-So and and when they had pulled their inquiry as it relates to what was going on that they thought would help the Mueller report, they basically said, without you know, without being ambiguous, the reported refusal to cooperate with the Mueller probe.
+And when they had pulled their inquiry as it relates to what was going on that they thought would help the Mueller report, they basically said without, you know, without being ambiguous, the reported refusal to cooperate with the Mueller probe also sent a worrying signal to the Ukrainian people as well as the international community about your government's commitment more broadly to support justice and the rule of law.

 Now, to me, Donald Trump just perfectly nailed that.

-Oh, he totally he totally nailed it.
+Oh, he totally nailed it.

 Here's a quote from Shokin to the Washington Post.

-So there is the real story, and the president was right in demanding that Biden uh be transparent now and talk to us about what appears to be rampant corruption by Joe Biden, his son, and others.
+So there is the real story, and the president was right in demanding that Biden be transparent now and talk to us about what appears to be rampant corruption by Joe Biden, his son, and others.

 Sounds to me like there will be accountability in all of this.